seas-yoselyn/BC_Nexus/Create the Input Datafiles/ReadMe_CofigurationFileForCLEWsy.md

 }
 ```
 ## % of Excess Water that Returns as Groundwater
-For croplands, percent of excess water (*Irrigation + Precipitation - Evapotranspiration*) that returns as groundwater.
-Rest returns as Runoff.
+For croplands, percent of excess water (*Irrigation + Precipitation - Evapotranspiration*) that returns as groundwater, rest returns as Runoff.
+Typical value:

 ```
 GroundwaterPercentofExcess: 0.051
 ```